 The more you can offer an employer or university, the higher the chance they’re going to consider you a useful asset to their institution.
 Remember you have to prove why they should accept you, so you may as well use this time to give them as many reasons to say yes as you can.

-Take a look at a video from our guest speaker Ben, discussing how to sell your skillset to employers,
+Take a look at our video from actress, comedian and Push presenter Lorna discussing how to develop your soft skills

 If you want more advice and tips on living in the Covid age have a look at our daily minute motivations here that are uploaded to our Instagram account and subscribe to our youtube channel advice videos, and our monthly newsletter.